eteq/pymodelfit/docs/over.rst

 Module Organization
 -------------------

 The :mod:`pymodelfit` package is composed of two submodules that are both imported into the main module.
 The first, :mod:`~pymodelfit.core` contains the classes and functions that structure and do most of the work of the models.
 The second, :mod:`~pymodelfit.builtins` contains a default set of models.
+There are two additional modules that contain GUIs for interactive model-fitting.
+For single 1D models, the :mod:`~pymodelfit.fitgui` module contains the gui, while for a multi-variable fit, the :mod:`~pymodelfit.multifitgui` can fit multiple simultaneous 1D relations and display them in 3D.